Yakisoba

 Step-by-Step Instructions

-Add the bacon to a cold nonstick skillet.
-Turn the heat to medium high and cook, stirring frequently, until the bacon is crispy, 4 to 5 minutes.
-Using a slotted spoon, transfer the bacon to a medium bowl, leaving the fat in the skillet.
+Step 3: Cook the bacon.
+Add the bacon to a cold nonstick skillet then set over medium-high heat.
+(Starting with a cold pan helps the fat render slowly, which makes the bacon crispier and yields more flavorful drippings for cooking the veggies.)
+Cook, stirring frequently, until crispy, 4 to 5 minutes.
+Use a slotted spoon to transfer the bacon to a bowl, leaving the fat in the skillet.

 Add the cabbage and cook until soft, about 4 minutes.
-Season with the salt and pepper.
-Transfer the vegetables to the bowl with the bacon.
+Season with the salt and pepper then transfer the veggies to the bowl with the bacon.

-Return the vegetables and bacon to the skillet and toss to combine.
-Taste the dish, and if more flavor is needed, add the remaining sauce little by little; you may not need all of it.
-Sprinkle with the dark green scallions.
-Sprinkle with the dark green scallions.
+Step 6: Finish the dish.
+Return the bacon and veggies to the skillet and toss again.
+Taste and add more sauce as needed, little by little; you may not need it all.
+Sprinkle with the dark green onions.

 Yakisoba